ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 Evaluating and comparing models is essential to enabling quality outcomes.
 There are a number of ways that models can be evaluated, and in many domains.
-The manners of evaluation will depend on the intended use-cases of the model.
+[How to evaluate](#how-to-evaluate) the models may depend on the intended use-cases of the model, but generally evaluating an LLM architectures look at the performance of individual architecture-calls.
+When multiple calls are chained together, as with [agents](../agents/index.md) it is preferable to [evaluate them accordingly](../agents/evaluating_and_comparing.md).
+Because LLM models may be more frozen, and potentially less-likely to change, it is likely important to evaluate a the architecture-level first, before moving on to more complex and high-level evaluations.
+It also is important to know that model-evaluations will be dependent on your [prompting](../prompting/index.md), and consequently if one wishes to find optimal models, one should consider [prompt optimization](../prompting/index.md#optimizions)

+If you are using or developing your own models, checking out the [leader boards](#leaderboards) will help you to identify models that are appropriately performant for your needs.
+But what are your needs?
+That it is why it is important to know [what you should evaluate](#what-to-evaluate).
+With this in hand, you can then figure out [how to evaluate](#how-to-evaluate) your LLM models.

 ## Leaderboards